Governors

 If you wish to contact the Chair of Governors you should do so through the school.
 If you wish to become a Governor, please speak directly to Mr Tom Gunson.

-A copy of Governing Body minutes can be found in the school foyer.
+A copy of Governing Body minutes can be found in the school office.
 A copy of the most recent Governing Body newsletter can be found here.

 Meet the Kyson Governing Body